Nature's Platform

 redline

-12. Why didn't my gastroenterologist tell me about squatting?
+12. Why didn't my doctor tell me about squatting?

 Top of page